Caring for Your Linens

 - For embroidered, lace, or monogrammed linens: iron on the reverse side on top of a terry towel to protect and enable the embellishment to “pop out”.

 Even if the item is washable, we usually recommend dry cleaning to minimize shrinkage, often a critical component when selecting “top-of-the-bed” linens.
-But many bedcovers, duvets and shams can be washed safely.
-However, it is important to note that if the item contains an intricate pattern, like with matelasses, washing will change the way it looks by “puffing it up” much like a quilt.
+But many coverlets, duvets and shams can be washed safely IF they are not too bulky for your washing machine.
+We do recommend washing king size coverlets and thick blankets in a commercial washer.
+It's also important to note that if the item contains an intricate woven pattern, washing will cause it to “puff up” much like a quilt.

 Exceptions and additional cleaning tips for linens

-When a label calls for hand washing, then hand wash it.
+When a label calls for hand washing, it's important to follow those directions..
 For delicate or antique or stained linens, contact us for further information and recommendations despite the urge to “do it yourself”.
-615-352-4041 or toll free 866-280-4480, email@example.com.
+615-352-4041 or toll free 866-280-4480, firstname.lastname@example.org.